TanninOne/keypirinha-allmygames/README.md

 ## Install

-Once the `allmygames.keypirinha-package` file is downloaded, move it to the `InstalledPackage` folder located at:
+Once the `AllMyGames.keypirinha-package` file is downloaded, move it to the `InstalledPackage` folder located at:

 * `Keypirinha\portable\Profile\InstalledPackages` in **Portable mode**